sjiagc/pytorch-cuda/README.md

 ## libtorch inference

 An example of libtorch inference is inside folder libtorch-infer.
 It includes a piece of hard code input data extracted from the the Fashion MNIST test data set indexed with 100.
 The model.pt file needs to be in the working directory when running.

+Set Torch_DIR to point to torch cmake directory.